Aligning School & Community Resources

 align and leverage all the resources communities offer to support

-young people with disabilities and their families.
+youth with disabilities and their families.

 Introduction

-convening interagency meetings, lack of agreement between agencies, and lack of commitment to addressing specific community and student needs.
-Often resources are unknown or underutilized by schools and organizations that serve youth with disabilities.
-Because of this, far too many youth with
+Many community resources are available to support youth with disabilities and their families.
+Communities across the country have attempted to convene interagency teams that work to coordinate these services, but coordination has been difficult to achieve for many reasons, including complications in agency eligibility criteria, difficulties in convening interagency meetings, lack of agreement between agencies, and lack of commitment to addressing specific community and youth needs.
+Resources are often unknown or underutilized by schools and organizations that serve youth with disabilities.
+Because of this, far too many youth with disabilities do not receive the full benefit of the services and supports available within their communities.

 |